Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Kirk pondered the schematic.
 "Arguably of course, the Hunters wouldn’t need to tamper with it to see it replicating itself," he pointed out.

 "I have said as much to Lewis.
-He was… intransigent.
+He was... intransigent.
 He feels that the exponential growth of the coltainer system is essential."

 Kirk snorted.
 "I have received some news that may cause him to re-think."